Disney's Animal Kingdom DVC units are divided into two different buildings known as Kidani and Jambo (noting that you have a 95% chance of getting

 Savanna view rooms all offer balconies so you can wake up to amazing sights and sit with your coffee as the giraffes stroll by.
-It is an experience
+It is a bucket list experience

 and well worth the up-charge.
-All other rooms (STANDARD VIEW) feature views of the parking lots or pool areas.
-We should add that the STANDARD VIEW experience has its
+All other rooms (STANDARD VIEW) feature views of the parking lots, shrubs or pool areas.
+We should stress that the STANDARD VIEW has its

 fair share of animal experiences as well.
-The hallways all have views of the savanna area and there are tons of common sitting areas to enjoy the animals from
+The hallways all have views of the savanna area and there are tons of common vantage points and sitting areas to

-vantage points all over the resorts, especially the lobby areas.
+enjoy the animals areas both inside and outside, especially in the lobby area.
 At night, make sure to check out the firepit in the center of the savanna where Disney provides

 guests with free night vision goggles to do some fun zoological spying.

-Unlike many DVC facilities, Animal Kingdom is more like a HOTEL then a village.
-There are two main wings that both connect with a
+ITS ALL CONNECTED: Unlike many DVC facilities, Animal Kingdom is more like a HOTEL then a village.
+There are two main wings that connect with a

 richly African themed lobby.
-As such, these are great resorts to visit if you have mobility problems or want to do very little walking.
+As such, these are great weather protected resorts and superb to visit if you have mobility problems or want to do very little walking.
 Go in a straight line and you

 will pretty much get to where you want to be.
 Mobility impaired guests may enjoy Kidani better than Jambo as all of their parking is directly below the building rather

-Animal Kingdom exists on the farthest point (resort wise) from the Disney themeparks (excluding of course Animal Kingdom park itself).
+FAR FAR AWAY: Animal Kingdom exists on the farthest point (resort wise) from the Disney theme parks (excluding of course Animal Kingdom park itself).
 You

-are about 20 minutes drive away from MK, ECPOT and Hollywood Studios, as well as Disney Springs and the water parks.
+are about a 20-minute drive away from MK, EPCOT and Hollywood Studios, as well as Disney Springs and the water parks.
 As such, we recommend this resort

-for those with cars, because if you add the bus waits to that drive time, you will loose a significant chunk of time in transport.
+for those with cars, because if you add the bus waits to that drive time, you will lose a significant chunk of the day in transport.

 evens out nicely.
 Ample kiddie splash areas are also provided.
 Jambo's pool area is a bit more open, with Kidani's being the more shaded of the two.